 Those adventurers out there itching to get out to the wilds of Donegal and Slieve League should hike the Pilgrim’s Path.
 To get there, follow a narrow road up from Teelin village for about a kilometre to where the road ends in a car park and trail head.

-A rough, careworn path is chiseled into the green mountainside.
+A rough, careworn path is chiselled into the green mountainside.
 The Pilgrim’s Path is about 3km in length and will take you roughly 2-3 hours out and back.
-Or, you can continue upon One Man’s Pass, along the cliffs and down to Bunglas (see below) and either walk back along the country roads, or try to arrange a taxi.
+Or, you can continue upon One Man’s Pass, along the cliffs and down to Bunglas (see below) and either walk back along the country roads or try to arrange a taxi.
 This full length walk will take 4-5 hours for the whole duration, or 3-4 hours if you get a lift along the roads.

-The trail’s name comes from the era of Ireland’s Penal laws in the 18th and 19th centuries, a series of laws imposed on the local Irish population to force Irish Roman Catholic dissenters to covert to the “true faith” of the English Anglican Church.
+The trail’s name comes from the era of Ireland’s Penal laws in the 18th and 19th centuries, a series of laws imposed on the local Irish population to force Irish Roman Catholic dissenters to convert to the “true faith” of the English Anglican Church.

 This meant that official Catholic worship was outlawed, but many Irish refused to convert, so they met in secret in remote, rural places, such as Slieve League, where they said mass from allotted “mass rocks.”
 Along the Pilgrim’s Path, you’ll find the remains of a Mass Rock, a makeshift “church.”
 Today it’s in ruin, but the name stuck!